top of page

 Our goal:

-Develop an innovative and time-saving method to map soil properties, providing a solid foundation for decision-making in various areas.
+To develop an innovative, time-saving method for mapping soil properties, thus creating a solid foundation for decision-making in various fields.

 In a nutshell: